gutyoh/hs-chatgpt-prompts/README.md

 ### Generate topic structure for GENERAL SUBJECTS
 >I'm working on a topic titled ["ENTER TOPIC TITLE/NAME HERE"] related to ["ENTER GENERAL SUBJECT NAME e.g., 'Essentials/Algorithms/Math/Statistics' HERE"].
 I need you to provide a topic structure for it.
 The topic's first section should be the "Introduction" section, and the last section should be the "Conclusion".
 >
 >Each section in the topic should delve into the core principles and applications of the concept, maintain a sequential and logical order, and build upon the previous section without redundancy.
 Aim for a total of 4-6 sections in addition to the "Introduction" and "Conclusion".
+In your answer, provide the section titles only WITHOUT any additional information or meta-text.

 ### Refine topic structure with specific author instructions